 To reduce your risk of pulling a hamstring, always warm up and cool down properly before and after a run.
 Regular exercises that strengthen your hamstring muscles and core and improve the flexibility of your quadriceps muscles can also help, try leg curls and hip extension movements.

 Chafing causes your skin to become irritated, inflamed and red.
 It can also cause a burning or stinging sensation.
-When running, chafing occurs as skin rubs against skin or against your clothing and is made worse by sweating.
+When running, chafing occurs as skin rubs against your skin or your clothing and is made worse by sweating.
 It usually affects your thighs, armpits and/or nipple area.

 To avoid chafing, wear synthetic, skin-tight clothing and apply petroleum jelly to at-risk areas before you run.
 It’s also important to stay hydrated as this will reduce the salt content of your sweat — saltier sweat can increase the friction that causes chafing.

-To help prevent running blisters, make sure you wear well-fitting socks and running shoes and break in new shoes and socks by walking in them for a few days.
+To help prevent running blisters, wear well-fitting socks and running shoes and break in new shoes and socks by walking in them for a few days.
 Also, avoid cotton socks; wear synthetic socks as this helps to wick sweat away from your skin.
 You can also apply talcum powder to your feet to help absorb sweat.